mason-mx/ELK-Docker/elk6/README.md

 ## Known Issues

-* There is no map showing on the page of any case in dashboard.
+* [fixed]There is no map showing on the page of any case in dashboard.

 The warning message displayed on the top of the page is:
 > Coordinate Map: Could not retrieve manifest from the tile service: status -1